 The Beaten Path

-For Eastern faiths, generally speaking, that sentence would be more accurately conveyed as: “Consciousness is indestructible.”
-Which one is correct?
-In The Beaten Path, I lined these two statements up against each other by describing the influence that my stepbrother Nicholas Vreeland had on me, especially during my teenage years.
-At the end of the book, I’m in essentially the same kind of position I was in Paradise Fever: at bay in a desolate spot out behind another house (this time a rather bigger one, in Santa Fe, New Mexico), feeling surrounded by a world that will either swallow me up or transform me.
-Once again, it’s a position that I, along with many other people of course, suspect our world itself is in.
+Toward the end of the book, I’m in essentially the same fix I was in at the climax of Paradise Fever: at bay in a desolate spot out behind another house (this time a rather bigger one, in Santa Fe, New Mexico), feeling surrounded by a world that will either swallow me up or transform me (a feeling brought on, this time, by psilocybin mushrooms rather than alcohol).
+Once again, my individual, very particular plight is intended to be suggestive of the plight of our culture in general.
 As our possibilities shrink around us, we find ourselves pressed to make a shift of some kind: a shift upward into a different mode of being, or a shift downward into collapse.
+Once again, as in Paradise Fever, it all happened as described.
+Reality is a relentlessly symbolic event.

-The best single image of this situation I’ve ever seen is in James Cameron’s 1989 film The Abyss.
-Cameron’s films are often marred, it seems to me, by his sappy dialogue, but if you ask me he has a rather extraordinary eye for visually embodying key aspects of our modern spiritual situation.
+As my references to Night of the Living Dead in the Paradise Fever tab might suggest, I quite often find this stuck-in-the-cocoon situation illustrated with special vividness in movies.
+One of my favorite examples is a scene in James Cameron’s 1989 film The Abyss.
+Cameron has, it seems to me, a rather extraordinary eye for visually embodying key aspects of our modern spiritual situation.
 In the scene I’m thinking of, the film’s villain, played by Michael Biehn, is in a broken one-man submarine, sinking into the darkness.
-The deeper he goes, the more desperate he feels.
-He’s got light, he’s got oxygen, he’s got a control board in front of him that had, until the sub broke, given him a feeling of autonomy – a feeling of being his own boss.
-But with this little bubble of autonomy compromised, all is suddenly lost.
-As the pressure outside increases, the windows of his craft start to crack.
-Finally, the pressure is too great and – bam! – he’s gone.
-That one-man sub is, at least when I look at the scene, the submarine of our individual bodies and our individual psyches – entities that we can make a good show of things in as long as they’re working correctly, and as long as we keep out of mind the fact that they will one day stop.
+The deeper he goes, the more desperate he becomes.
+He’s got light, he’s got oxygen, he’s got a control board in front of him that had, until the sub broke, given him a feeling of comfortable autonomy – of being safe and sound and the boss of things.
+But with this little bubble of autonomy compromised, all of that is suddenly lost.
+As the pressure builds, the windows of his craft begin to crack.
+Finally the pressure becomes too great and – boom – he’s gone.
+That one-man submarine strikes me as a wonderfully concrete symbol of our situation as animate bodies, complete with skin that feels, brains that think, eyes that see and all the rest of it.
+And, like Biehn in his sub, we can make a pretty good show of things as long as our physical vehicle is working correctly.
+But when it begins to stop?
+That’s when we start to find out who we really are (or aren’t), and how we are at facing up to that fact.

 Consumption, pretty much.

-For me, consumption of wisdom books.
-For others, consumption of… well, you name it.
-We are a buying culture, and we buy, I think, in large part out of our frustration with not being able to change and to grow.
+For me, that meant consumption of wisdom books.
+For others, it’s consumption of… well, you name it.
+We are a buying culture, and we buy, I think, in large part out of frustration with not being able to change and to grow.
 There is something we want to be.
 We sense it, and we look for models of it around us.
-And when we don’t find it, don’t find out how to actually become it instead of longing to become it, we end up as collectors and cataloguers: People who have stopped moving forward.
-People trapped, for better or for worse, in the ordinary world we wake up to every day.
-A world rich with its rewards and pleasures, but which, a secret part of us never stops tiring of whispering, is not the only world there is.
+And when we don’t find it, we end up as collectors and cataloguers.
+People who have stopped moving forward.
+People trapped in the flat, apparent world we wake up to every day.
+A world rich with its rewards and pleasures, but which, a secret part of us never stops whispering, is not all of the world but only a particular level of it.